azurejoga/Aurora-Windows-Optimizer/README.md

 9. Automatically log in to Windows without having to enter your password!
 10. Install a classic start menu or task manager, better than the one in windows 10!
 It's even better! with a classic look!
 11. enable or disable the firewall, it's your choice!
-12. Clear the DNS cache, optimize your windows with more than 67 commands and much more!
+12. Clear the DNS cache, optimize your windows with more than 100 commands and much more!
 13. completely disable windows update, completely!
 14. receive notifications when a command was completed successfully or an error occurred.
 15. the welcome message now no longer appears after the first run
+16. Now you can install the full team viewer cliente
+17. Check or activate the Windows11 recall.
+18. Optimize your internet with more than 10 native commands from Windows!
+19. Disable to know more about this photo
+20. Send a Benchmark form to become public at Github and for everyone to see the efficiency of Aurora, Windows Optimizer.
+21. See Changelog directly from the program!
+22. Optimize your disc, clean your browser cache, completely turn off Windows animations and more!
-16. Now you can install the full team viewer client Our list of features that Aurora offers will be updated as we introduce new features!
+Our list of features that Aurora offers will be updated as we introduce new features!

  # Additionally, Aurora is fully accessible for visually impaired users. 🌌